mpmont/blog.marcomonteiro.net/all_collections/_posts/2012-09-30-the-six-months-rule.md

----
-layout: post
-title: The six months rule
-date: 2012-09-30
-tag: life,motivation,pep-talk,thoughts,Webdev
-description: Last week I had to make some changes into a really old project.
-The problem was: when I started, I didn’t remember how old the project really was.

-This was
-author: Marco Monteiro
-categories: [life,motivation,pep-talk,thoughts,Webdev]
----

 Last week I had to make some changes into a really old project.
 The problem was: when I started, I didn’t remember how old the project really was.

 This was actually my first MVC project using Codeigniter.
 When I opened the project there was a couple of things that I started missing.
 First, no version control.
 Second, no comments whatsoever.